You are $75 away from free shipping

 L’Oréal Paris Brow Stylist Definer Mechanical Pencil

-Step 1: Brush your brows.
 Using the spoolie end of the brush that comes with your brow pomade, brush your brows up and over in accordance with the way they naturally grow.
-This will help show what shape you’re working with so that you know what needs accentuation.
+This will give you a better idea of what shape you’re working with so that you know what needs accentuation.

-Step 2: Map your brows.
 Use your eyebrow pencil to help map out your brows.
 First, align the pencil with the dimple of your nose straight up towards your brow.
 Wherever it lands, that’s where your brow should begin, so draw a small brow hair to mark your place.
-Next, align the pencil with the dimple of your nose diagonally up across your iris.
-Wherever it lands on your brow is where your arch should naturally be the highest, so draw a dash.
+Next, align the pencil with the dimple of your nose and have it go diagonally up and across your iris.
+Wherever it lands on your brow is where your arch should naturally be the highest, so draw another dash there.
 Lastly, align the pencil with the dimple of your nose and extend it over toward the tail end of your brow.
-Wherever it lands is where your ends should be, so draw a dash.
+Wherever it lands is where your ends should be, so draw a dash one last time.

-Step 3: Trace your arches.
-Now that your brows are mapped, use the angled edge of the brush that comes with your brow pomade and connect the dots.
+Now that your brows are mapped, use the angled edge of the brush that comes with your brow pomade and connect the dots—or dashes, in this case.
 Make sure to draw straight lines between each dash to create a sculpted arch.
-Don’t worry about it looking to thick because you’ll blend it out in the end.
+Don’t worry about it looking too thick because you’ll blend your work out in the end.

-Step 5: Add natural-looking definition.
-To complete your shapely arches, use your eyebrow pencil to draw hair-like strokes through your brows.
-Once you’ve finished, used the spoolie end of your eyebrow pencil to blend everything out for a seamless, natural look.
+To complete your shapely arches, use your eyebrow pencil to draw hair-like strokes throughout your brows.
+Once you’ve finished, use the spoolie end of your eyebrow pencil to blend everything out for a seamless, natural look.